About The Artist

 Porter McDowell came into the world in 1916 in the small community of Patesville, Kentucky.
 He passed away in May of 1995 but left a legacy of music for his son David McDowell who carries on the family musical tradition to this day.

 Porter was raised with three brothers and two sisters and got his education working in the family coal mine.
-During the Great Depression at the age of fifteen Porter left home and joined the CCC in Seattle, Washington.
+During the Great Depression at the age of fifteen Porter left home by hopping a freight train (which was common practice during the depression) and joined the CCC in Seattle, Washington.
 This was one of President Roosevelt's New Deal plans to help people help themselves during the harshest of economic times.
 After the stint in Seattle, Porter set out for the Midwest where he worked his way through Chicago, Illinois and in 1936 ended up in Fort Wayne, Indiana.
 He called for his family to move up from Kentucky to the what would seem like a prosperous industrial city and they could be together as a family again.

 Porter had started playing home grown bluegrass music with his family when he was a child in Kentucky.
 Those were the days of the front porch gatherings which produced some very awesome talent that still influences our music today.
 Keep in mind there was no television in those days and only the well off could afford a radio, so a community would gather at a neighbor's house and entertain one another.